thulhu/func-lab-1/README.md

 # Lab: Getting started

-Code I wrote for my labwork in my Functional Programming module at the University of Warwick.
+Code I wrote for my Functional Programming labwork, at the University of Warwick.